 - 1. INJURY AND ILLNESS RECORDKEEPING AND REPORTING.
 It is DOE policy that environmental, safety, and health reports be complete and readily available for authorized dissemination outside the cleared community.
 When accidents or incidents occur in Unclassified Controlled Nuclear Information (UCNI) sensitive facilities and/or involve classified operations, the local classification officer will be consulted to ensure that such reports do not inadvertently disclose classified or unclassified controlled information (such as UCNI or Official Use Only information.)
 If classification concerns appear to inhibit completely forthright reporting, the DOE offices of Classified and Controlled Information Review and Information Classification and Control Policy will provide assistance in creating complete yet unclassified reports.
 If this cannot be accomplished, the reports will be annotated to indicate the existence, identification and file location of any classified addendum. - a.
 Work-Related Fatalities, Injuries, and Illnesses.
-Heads of Headquarters Elements and Heads of Field Elements will ensure that DOE contractors report work-related fatalities, injuries, and illnesses occurring among DOE contractor/subcontractor employees and arising out of work primarily performed at DOE-owned or DOEleased facilities under their direction.
+Heads of Headquarters Elements and Heads of Field Elements will ensure that DOE contractors report work-related fatalities, injuries, and illnesses occurring among DOE contractor/subcontractor employees and arising out of work primarily performed at DOE-owned or DOE-leased facilities under their direction.
 Reports will be submitted to the Assistant Secretary for Environment, Safety and Health according to procedures provided in paragraphs 3a through 3g of the CRD to this Manual.
-Periodic, at least annual, quality checks will be performed to verify that the information recorded and reported regarding work related injuries and illnesses to DOE contractor employees is thorough and accurate.
+Periodic, at least twice per year, quality checks will be performed to verify that the information recorded and reported to DOE, through the Computerized Accident/Incident Reporting System, regarding work related injuries and illnesses to DOE contractor employees is thorough, accurate, and consistent with information contained in local records.